I look forward to it every day being here with you guys on the Rush Limbaugh program and the EIB network.

 Never happened.

-A guy the guy's in love too much with his own words.
+The guy's in love too much with his own words.

-I mean he just is.
+I mean, he just is.

 This guy thinks that he is the smartest, most brilliant, brightest person walking the earth.